 RICE is a Registered Charity.
-It was opened in 1986 by its Patron, Her Royal Highness The Duchess of Kent.
+It was opened in 1986 by its then Patron, Her Royal Highness The Duchess of Kent.
 In 2008 the new RICE Centre opened in the grounds of the Royal United Hospital in Bath.
 The new centre has the space to enable RICE to open up its research programme and to undertake further studies as well as improving support for people with dementia in the Bath area, and their families.

 The research carried out at RICE covers a wide variety of areas and is intended to advance the knowledge and treatment of the more serious conditions affecting older people, in particular Alzheimer's disease and other forms of dementia and to improve their quality of life.